CAB-Lab-Princeton/MAE576-Deep-Learning-and-Physical-Systems/docs/source/logistics.rst

 Academic Integrity
 ------------
 Programming is an individual creative process much like composition.
-You must reach your own under- standing of the problem and discover a path to its solution.
+You must reach your own understanding of the problem and discover a path to its solution.
 During this time, discussions with other people are permitted and encouraged.
 However, when the time comes to write code that solves the problem, such discussions (except with course staff members) are no longer appropriate: the code must be your own work.
-If you have a question about how to use some feature of Python, the operating system, or some other rele- vant application, you can certainly ask your friends or the instructors, but specific questions about code you have written must be treated more carefully.
+If you have a question about how to use some feature of Python, the operating system, or some other relevant application, you can certainly ask your friends or the instructors, but specific questions about code you have written must be treated more carefully.
 For each assignment, you must specifically describe in your README.md file, whatever help (if any) that you received from others and tell us the names of any individuals with whom you collaborated.
 This includes help from friends, classmates, and course instructors.

 Do not, under any circumstances, copy another person’s code.
 Incorporating someone else’s code into your program in any form is a violation of academic regulations.
 This includes adapting solutions or partial solutions to assignments from any offering of this course or any other course.
-Abetting plagiarism or unau- thorized collaboration by ”sharing” your code is also prohibited.
+Abetting plagiarism or unauthorized collaboration by ”sharing” your code is also prohibited.
 Sharing code in digital form is an especially egregious violation: do not e-mail your code or make your source files available to anyone.
 There is one exception to the code-sharing rule: You may adapt code from course materials provided that you explain what code you use, and cite its source in your comments.